 Gamma knife surgery is a type of radiation treatment performed with the Gamma Knife®, a noninvasive neurosurgical tool.
-In gamma knife surgery, your doctor focuses several small, highly precise doses of radiation in the brain.
-This type of radiation therapy can help shrink small brain tumors or block abnormal blood vessels and nerves in the brain that cause pain or seizures.
-Gamma knife surgery can also help treat certain neurological disorders, such as Parkinson’s disease.
+Gamma knife surgery involves focusing small, highly precise doses of radiation into the brain.
+This shrinks small brain tumors or blocks abnormal blood vessels and nerves that cause pain or seizures.
+Gamma knife surgery can also treat some brain disorders, such as Parkinson’s disease.

 Why is gamma knife surgery performed?

 Your doctor may recommend gamma knife surgery to treat some diseases and conditions of the brain.
 Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on gamma knife surgery.

 Your doctor may recommend gamma knife surgery to treat:

 - Acoustic neuroma, a tumor of the nerve between the brain and the ear